When it comes to mountain bike gloves, it can seem like one pair is as good as another.

 Optimized for a close fit and slim lines, its outer shell is made from patented Gore-Tex Infinium synthetic fabric, an ideal material to keep cold air and wet weather out while retaining warmth.

 The interior is composed of an ultra-thin fleece fabric which breathes easily and protects the hands.
-Its asymmetrical cuff is designed to cover the wrist when your hand is bent to the handlebar, and the palm provides solid grip.
+Its asymmetrical cuff is designed to cover the wrist when your hand is bent to the handlebar, and the palm provides a solid grip.